x-station/xstation-releases/README.md

 - SetSession command avoids newly found Mechacon quirks
 - classic theme is back :)

-## Usage
-Extract update.bin and loader.bin to your SD card 00xstation folder.
-Start your console into the loader (press and hold reset for a second if the loader doesn't start automatically).
-Enter the options menu and select Update Firmware, then press Start.
-The firmware will be installed and the console will reboot.
-You may confirm the new version in the loader's options menu.

 ## XStation Firmware + Loader [1.4.5] - 2021-12-11

 - adjusted Libcrypt patching for PAL titles, fixes Ape Escape and Parasite Eve 2